tyea/descatt/README.md

 ## About

 Descatt is a Python script for casting your Linux desktop to a Chromecast.

-You don't need to have Google Chrome installed, however the framerate is very low.

-Audio casting is not supported at the moment.
+Audio casting is not supported and the framerate is very low.

 ## Requirements